Titash-shil/Create-a-Secure-Data-Lake-on-Cloud-Storage-Challenge-Lab-ARC119-NEW-/Qwiklab_Explorers_TS_ARC119.md

 # # Like, comment, share & Don't forget to subscribe [Qwiklab_Explorers_ts](https://youtube.com/@titashshil?si=RgamNu1dc9jVIbJN) 👍😄🤝

-* **Note Before Starting The Execution Check and Match Your `Task 1 & Task 4` From Below and Your Instrution page..**
+* **Note Before Starting The Execution Check and Match Your `Task 1 & Task 4` From Below and & Check Solution Repo below of it for every Form Id..**
 ---

-### For form 1: Follow below tasks as per your lab instruction & run the commands as per that :
+## 1️⃣ For form 1: Follow below tasks as per your lab instruction & Check Solution Repo  :
 ---

 * **Task 1.
 Create a Cloud Storage bucket.**